shikolay/Front-end-Developer-Interview-Answers/README.md

 ####<a name='css'>CSS Questions:</a>

-* Describe what a "reset" CSS file does and how it's useful.
+* Describe what a "reset" CSS file does and how it's useful. set default's to main elements
+(like marhin, paddings, border to 0)
 * Describe Floats and how they work.
+Align element on right or left side, and text will flow around it
 * What are the various clearing techniques and which is appropriate for what context?

 * Explain CSS sprites, and how you would implement them on a page or site.
+Css sprite is set of small images stored in one image. background property will help you
 * What are your favourite image replacement techniques and which do you use when?
 * CSS property hacks, conditionally included .css files, or... something else?
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?
-* What are the different ways to visually hide content (and make it available only for screen readers)?
+* What are the different ways to visually hide content (and make it available only for screen readers)? media queries
-* Have you ever used a grid system, and if so, what do you prefer?
+* Have you ever used a grid system, and if so, what do you prefer? foundation
 * Have you used or implemented media queries or mobile specific layouts/CSS?
+Used
 * Any familiarity with styling SVG?
-* How do you optimize your webpages for print?
+* How do you optimize your webpages for print? media query
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?
 (SASS, Compass, Stylus, LESS)
   * If so, describe what you like and dislike about the CSS preprocessors you have used.